sebastian-kuebeck/encab/README.md

-# Encab: A Docker Entrypoint Tool
+# Encab: A Simple Process Manager

+**Encab** is a process manager that simplifies running multiple services in a container or from the command line.

-**Encab** is essentially a replacement for complex, hand-written Docker Container Entrypoint scripts, especially when dockerizing complex legacy applications.
+It's essentially a replacement for complex, hand-written Docker Container Entrypoint scripts, especially when dockerizing complex legacy applications.

 1. Add it as your [Dockerfile Entrypoint][1],